-We begin by identifying your overall score for each component of your assessment.
+Step 1: We begin by identifying your overall score for each component of your assessment.
 Recall that, for all components other than Core Professionalism, the score will always range from 4.0 (highest) to 1.0 (lowest).

-We then multiply each component score by its percentage from the pie chart at the beginning of this guidebook.
+Step 2: We then multiply each component score by its percentage from the pie chart at the beginning of this guidebook.
 This creates weighted scores for each component.
-The chart below provides an example.
+The charts below provide examples for both types of Group 1a teachers: First-year or those who will have only one year of IVA data and will not have an IVA component score yet, and Group 1a teachers who have two years of IVA scores to average for a IVA component score.